CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="TemplateAPI..listTemplates"></a>

 ### TemplateAPI~listTemplates() ⇒ <code>Promise</code>
-gets an array of the currently available templates on civo cloud
+gets an array of the currently available templates on civo cloud [GET]

 **Kind**: inner method of [<code>TemplateAPI</code>](#TemplateAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the available region list or rejects with an